spiral/docs/docs/en/http/annotated-routes.md

 ```

 > **Note**
-> Please note that the spiral/framework >= 2.6 already includes this component.
+> that the spiral/framework >= 2.6 already includes this component.

 Activate the bootloader `Spiral\Router\Bootloader\AnnotatedRoutesBootloader` in your application (you can disable the
 default `RoutesBootloader`):